Best Place Names

 Teec Nos Pas -- This is a Navajo town of 700 near Four Corners.
 In Navajo, the name translates as a "circle of cottonwoods."
 It also describes a style of Navajo weaving.

 Valentine -- This is a sweet spot on Route 66 near Hackberry and east of Kingman.
-Valentine's tiny post office used to postmark a lot of cards and letters at Valentine's Day but it closed in 1990.
+Valentine's tiny post office postmarked a lot of cards and letters at Valentine's Day but it closed in 1990.
 Now the Kingman post office provides that service using the old Valentine's postmark and a heart-shaped cancelation stamp.

 Santa Claus -- This place north of Kingman is a failed development that has all but disappeared.
 Apparently, the locals did not leave out enough milk and cookies.

-Christmas -- This mining ghost town is south of Globe and close to Winkelman.
-The disputed original mining claim is linked to the holiday.
+Christmas -- This mining ghost town is south of Globe, close to Winkelman.
+The original mining claim is linked to the holiday.

 Two Guns -- Not much left here either.
 But this town had a zoo at one time among its roadside attractions on Route 66 east of Flagstaff.
 It's sister town of Twin Arrows still has its giant arrows and now a Navajo casino.